observIQ/bindplane-agent/receiver/azureblobrehydrationreceiver/README.md

 ### Using Storage Extension Configuration

-This configurations shows using a storage extension to track rehydration progress over agent restarts.
+This configuration shows using a storage extension to track rehydration progress over agent restarts.
 The `storage` field is set to the component ID of the storage extension.

 ```yaml